bluebanquise/bluebanquise/resources/documentation/monitoring/grafana.rst

 .. image:: /monitoring/capture/grafana/MainDashboard.PNG
    :width: 20 %

-Choose the Search option and then simply choose the folder that you want to list.
+Choose the Search option and simply choose the folder that you want to list.

 .. image:: /monitoring/capture/grafana/mainDashboard2.PNG
    :width: 80 %